 In Sweden, the team recruited a snow expert of the size of the big Marcus Grönholm…. but fuel contamination problems in the second stage forced him to a soon retirement, while it costed 8 minutes to Rovanperä.

-The team then carried out several tests in some of the roughest roads of Europe to better prepare the Rally Safari.
+The team then carried out several tests in the rough terrain of Chateau-Lastours to better prepare the Rally Safari, with Roger Estrada in charge of the Safari program.
 The car was fitted with the distinctive front bull bars and air-intake pipe mounted on the A-pillar.
-Even so, the event put under a compromise the robustness of the car, as multiple problems (punctures, broken rims, suspension, brakes, power steering, engine overheating) affected both drivers.
+The last test took place the week before the event, during the recce (as then it was still allowed to do the recce with the competition car).
+The event put under a compromise the robustness of the car, as multiple problems (punctures, broken rims, suspension, brakes, power steering, engine overheating) affected both drivers.
 In spite of these issues, Rovanperä was able to finish in the sixth position while accumulating a lot of experience on the Kenyan stages.

 After one year taking part in the WRC, the team had identified most of the problems of the car, and the new evolution (named Evo2) was prepared to try to overcome most of these problems, with the engine refrigeration and the aerodynamics as some of the most critical.
 Apart from including the new image of the road car, the front bumper was significantly modified, as fog lamps were removed, brake cooling intakes were modified and side vents and front lips were removed.
 The final shape was more rounded, resulting in a lower drag.

 Comparative of the front bumper in Evo1 (top) and Evo2 (down) of the Seat Córdoba WRC